 Pass has faced five opponents and has one default victory.
 Emerging with a total score of 2166 points.

 While Bill Collector may seem to have the tougher road, Pass has remained undefeated for the entire season.
-When these two go head-to-head, it will certainly be a finale to watch and be in awe of.
+When these two go head-to-head, it will undoubtedly be a finale to watch and be in awe of.